 |

-In case of imported technoiogy (imported during the iast three years reckoned from the beginning of the Financiai Year): a. the detaiis of technoiogy imported;
+In case of imported technology (imported during the last three years reckoned from the beginning of the financial year):

 |